myasumoto16/myasumoto16-DS-Comp-3125-03-Final-Project/README.md

 - Compared to people without a heart disease, people with heart disease are more likely to be smokers.

-### 3. Can we accurately predict the anxiety, depression, and insomnia level based on their music taste or frequency using machine learning models?
+### 3. Which machine learning model among LogisticRegression, XGBClassifier, DecisionTreeClassifier is the most suitable for predicting heart issues?

 #### 3.1.
 LogisticRegressor